Skip to content

 What is the difference between future value and present value?

 Present value is what a future sum of money is worth in today's dollars.
 Future value is what today's money will be worth at a future date.
 They are two sides of the same calculation — present value discounts the future, future value projects the present forward.
+The calculator above calculates future value — what your money today will grow into over time.

 What interest rate should I use in future value calculations?